Divergent (film): Casting

 On October 22, 2012, it was announced that Shailene Woodley had landed the lead role of Beatrice "Tris" Prior.
 Lucas Till, Jack Reynor, Jeremy Irvine, Alex Pettyfer, Brenton Thwaites, Alexander Ludwig and Luke Bracey were all considered for the role of Tobias "Four" Eaton.
 On March 15, 2013, it was announced that Theo James had been cast as Four.

-Though James was 10 years older than the character when cast, Roth praised his casting: "I was sure within seconds: this was 'Four', no question.
+Although James was 10 years older than his character when cast, Roth praised his casting: "I was sure within seconds: this was 'Four', no question.
 Theo is able to capture 'Four's' authority and strength, as well as his depth and sensitivity."
 She also mentions the chemistry between him and Shailene: "He is a perfect match for Shailene's incredibly strong presence as Tris.
 I'm thrilled!"
 The producers said about his casting: "We took our time to find the right actor to fill the role of Four, and Theo is definitely the perfect fit.
 Veronica has crafted a truly iconic character in Four and we cannot wait to begin production and bring him and this story to life for millions of fans around the world."

 On March 11, 2013, it was announced that the roles of Tori, Christina, and Caleb had gone to Maggie Q, Zoë Kravitz, and Ansel Elgort respectively.
 Ray Stevenson, Jai Courtney and Aaron Eckhart were announced to be in talks to join the cast on March 15, 2013.
 Stevenson and Courtney joined the cast as Marcus Eaton and Eric.
 That same day, Miles Teller was cast as Peter.
 Kate Winslet was announced to be in talks on January 24, 2013.
 Later, it was confirmed that she would portray Jeanine Matthews.

 Talking about playing the negative character for the first time, Winslet said, "I'm no idiot.
 The idea went through my head that I have never played a baddie before, I was almost kind of surprised."
 Since Winslet joined filming late, she used that distance from her co-stars to appear aloof on the first day of her shoot.
 "I wanted to break it and say, 'It's OK, I'm really fun.
 I promise.'
 But I thought, just for today, I'd let them think that I am a complete bitch."

 Winslet was five months pregnant during the shooting of the film and her pregnancy was concealed using various props.
 According to Burger, "We had to be very strategic in the way that we shot her.
 She always had some sort of file or case in her hand that was sort of protecting, you know, her bump."
 On March 25, 2013, Ben Lamb was cast as Edward, Ben Lloyd-Hughes as Will, and Christian Madsen as Al. In April 2013, Ashley Judd and Tony Goldwyn joined the cast as Natalie and Andrew Prior, Beatrice's parents.